pvcraven/3d_graphics_class/source/assignments/assignment_07/assignment_07.rst

     :width: 20%
     :class: right-image

 These are some spots where people have lost points.
-Double-check before turning in your assignment!
+Double-check bthese items efore turning in your assignment!

 * Make sure three items are animated.